What's the best road to calm and joyous holidays? It's all about the plan!

 Holiday Grand Plan

 Written by Katie Leckey (with lots of help from the 1993 Prodigy Homelife-Get O community), the Holiday Grand Plan incorporates holiday chores into an 18-week whole-house cleaning plan.
+Online for over 20 years, the HGP has many devoted followers who work together on mailing lists and message boards to get ready for Christmas.

 Beginning in late August, this plan is for those who hope to celebrate the season in a clean and organized home--and are willing to work hard to get there.